mootools/mootools-core/Docs/Core/Core.md

 1. iterable - (object or array) The object or array to iterate through.
 2. fn - (function) The function to test for each element.
 3. bind - (object, optional) The object to use as 'this' in the function.
-For more information see <Function.bind>.
+For more information see [Function.bind](/Native/#Function:bind).

 #### Argument: fn